opnsense/docs/source/manual/how-tos/carp.rst

 .. rubric:: Backup
     :name: backup

-The backup server needs it's own dedicated addresses, we will use these:
+The backup server needs its own dedicated addresses, we will use these:

 +----------+-------------------+
 | LAN      | 192.168.1.20/24   |